megcoin/megcoin/ann.md

 ## Scrypt-N-R

 Megcoin's algorithm uses a new algorithm I've dubbed scrypt-N-R. Typically, `scrypt` means scrypt with N=1024, R=1, P=1.
 This algorithm changes R for more granular tuning of memory usage.
 Currently, there is only the wallet miner and cpuminer(minerd) ported to the new algorithm.
 The memory usage of scrypt-8-4 is only 4Kbytes, compared to normal scrypt where it is 128Kbytes.

-This means that GPUs and FPGAs will have a large advantage once they are ported to the algorithm.
-However, ASICs are not practical to make for Megcoin because of the short "primary mining" period of about 1.5 years.
+Scrypt-R-N should be easily ported to GPUs and FPGAs.
+However, ASICs are not practical to make for Megcoin because of the short "payout streak" period of about 1.5 years.
 If ASICs were produced for the algorithm, it would be near the end of big rewards and when mining is needed more for network stability than for coin generation.

 ## Digishield

-This uses the Digishield difficulty algorithm which has been proven stable by Dogecoin.
-Although multipools shouldn't be a worry with the unique algorithm parameters, digishield has been proven to handle large hashrate changes very well.
+This uses the Digishield difficulty algorithm which has been proven stable by Dogecoin and Digicoin.
+Although multipools shouldn't be a worry with the unique algorithm parameters, digishield has been proven to handle large hashrate changes very well to ensure the network is never stuck with slow blocks or vulnerable to a timewarp attack.

-## Forked from Dogecoin 1.7/Bitcoin 0.9
+## Forked from Bitcoin 0.9

-Because it was forked from Dogecoin 1.7, which is forked from Bitcoin 0.9, Megcoin's wallet includes the many advancements that Bitcoin 0.9 has:
+Because it was forked form Bitcoin 0.9, Megcoin's wallet includes the many advancements that Bitcoin 0.9 has:

 * A faster graphical user interface (supporting Qt5 as well)
 * Fixes for transaction malleability